This is how you pack your vaporizer to get the most vapor and best performance.

 So with most portable vaporizers this is exactly what to do to get the best experience.
 See my note below about which vapes not to do this with.

-Step 1) Grab your fine grinder and load it with slightly dry material.
-Believe it or not, you get better performance from your vape if your herb is dry and has very little moisture in it.
+Step 1) Grab your grinder and load it with slightly dry material.
+Remember you get better performance from your vape if your herb is dry and has very little moisture in it.
 Grind it up real good and get it ready for loading.

 Step 2) Over-fill your herb chamber, then tamp it down with whatever you have nearby (back of a brush, loading tool, finger).
 If you look at my animation closely I want you to notice how firmly I pack it down.
 I like to call it a “fairly tight” packing – you don’t wanna press it down so hard that it blocks the air flow, but you don’t want it too loose either.
 You want your herb to stay firmly in place without you touching it.